Popeyes Is Launching Their First Legit Chicken Sandwich Next Week

-Popeyes is launching its first legit chicken sandwich next week.
+Popeyes is launching its first legit chicken sandwich nationwide next week.
 Before you start shouting in the comments about the Popeyes Chicken Po’ Boy — chill out, because you know that a chicken tender between a French roll is NOT a chicken sandwich.
 Or a Po’ Boy.
 The new sandwich will include a buttermilk battered chicken filet served on a brioche bun with pickle chips and your choice of spicy Cajun sauce or mayo.
 We don’t want to seem ungrateful but if Popeyes would also offer a spicy filet, well, they might just take the crown for the best spicy chicken sandwich of all time.

 If you’re already salivating all over yourself, fear not — you won’t have to wait too long to get your hands on the new sandwich, they’re set to hit Popeyes locations nationwide next Monday, August 12th.
 And if you’re a real Popeyes-head, and you live in So-Cal, you don’t even have to wait that long.

-Note: UPDATE: Our esteemed editor-in-chief says that the sandwich has been served at Popeyes locations in New Orleans for a few weeks now and that it’s “f*cking fantastic.”